 3. Can You Get the Bonus for the Business & Personal Version?

-Yes, you can get the bonus for 1 personal (either the Plus or Premier version) & 1 business Southwest card.
-In my opinion, this is the best route to take if you want to apply for 2 Southwest credit cards.
+Yes, you can get the bonus for 1 personal (either the Chase Southwest Plus, or Chase Southwest Premier) & 1 business Southwest card, the Chase Southwest Premier small business.
 I’d apply for a personal card first and then the business version.

 4. Do I Qualify for a Small Business Card?